rmarable/Ec2InstanceMaker/README.md

 ## Using FSx for Lustre

 To add an FSx for Lustre file system that shares both the instance tag collection and lifecycle, set `enable_fsx=true` when the instance is first created.
-The example below will attach a 3,600 GB Luster file system mounted at /fsx to a new Amazon Linux 2 instance:
+The example below will attach a 1,200 GB Lustre file system mounted at /fsx to a new Amazon Linux 2 instance:

 ```
 $ ./make-instance.py -A us-east-1a -O rmarable -E rmarable@amazon.com -N dev01 --count=3 --request_type=spot --enable_fsx=true
 ```

 The size of the file system is controlled with the `fsx_size` flag.
-Lustre file systems must use multiples of 3,600 GB or an error will be returned.
+Lustre file systems must use multiples of 1,200 GB or an error will be returned.
+Please refer to the product announcement: https://amzn.to/2m25H5j

 Hydration of an FSX file system from an S3 bucket is supported by setting `enable_fsx_hydration=true`, designating an existing S3 bucket (`fsx_s3_bucket`) and path (`fsx_s3_path`), and optionally choosing a "chunk" size (`fsx_chunk_size`).
 The bucket and path, if provided, must exist or an error will be returned.

-This example will create a 3.6 TB Lustre file system that will hydrate to and from s3://rmarable-hydration-test/import mounted at /fsx on an Amazon Linux 2 spot instance family called "dev01."
+This example will create a 1.2 TB Lustre file system that will hydrate to and from s3://rmarable-hydration-test/import mounted at /fsx on an Amazon Linux 2 spot instance family called "dev01."